 - 0 comments

 Good morning, tea friends!
-You're SO close to the weekend!
-You've got this.
-We have been so blessed this week with absolutely beautiful weather which has allowed me to get out in the garden!
+How about this amazing weather we have been blessed with lately?
+We have been so lucky and this has allowed me to get out in the garden!
 Finally!
 Although it has felt so good and I have been productive, let me tell you, that is not easy work and I am hot (not to mention dirty)!
 Can you say "Lake anyone?"?

 Let's start with our Pomegranate Oolong.
 To give a quick refresher, oolong teas are both wilted and steamed.
 They are a bit of a hybrid between black teas and green teas, as they are "semi oxidized".
 For a more in depth description, check out our Oolong tea page here!
 We chose to highlight our Pomegranate Oolong here, for it's fruity notes.
 People just seem to associate fruit flavors with summer, but for some reason, we rarely see this tea chosen as one to drink iced.
 Pomegranates are revered for their juicy and refreshing nature which lends itself, naturally, to being a perfect flavor iced!
 If you love pomegranates in the morning for breakfast, consider making yourself a pitcher of this iced tea overnight in one of our Mist pitchers!
 They are the easiest thing to use and you'll thank yourself when you wake up to a scorcher and have a pitcher of this waiting in the fridge!